alexgo-io/alexlab-doc/docs/product-features/surge/faqs.md

 <details>
 <summary>What is ALEX Surge?</summary>

 **ALEX Surge** is a round-based liquidity incentives program designed to reward users who contribute to liquidity on the ALEX's decentralized exchange (DEX).
-Participants can vote with `ALEX` or `LiALEX` tokens to determine how `$ALEX` rewards are distributed among pools.
+Participants can vote with `$ALEX` or `$LiALEX` tokens to determine how `$ALEX` rewards are distributed among pools.
 Additionally, liquidity providers can stake their LP tokens to earn extra rewards.
 Each Surge round distributes approximately 5,000,000 `$ALEX` based on the voting results, making it a unique opportunity for liquidity providers to earn additional rewards beyond standard pool fees.

 </details>